iTowns/itowns/CODING.md

 Then tests can be ran with four differents methods:
 * `npm run test`: build and ran all tests in iTowns
 * `npm run test-unit`: ran unit tests only
-* `npm run test-examples`: ran tests of examples only, use `node_modules/mocha/bin/mocha -t 30000 test/examples/bootstrap.js test/examples/<test_case>.js` to run a single example
+* `npm run test-functional`: ran functional testing with examples only, use `node_modules/mocha/bin/mocha -t 30000 test/functional/bootstrap.js test/functional/<test_case>.js` to run a single example
 * `npm run test-with-coverage`: build and ran all tests in iTowns and generate a report on the coverage of the tests